Desperation Day: Plot

 Lily finally announces that she is heading back home to New York, leaving Marshall saddened.
-Marshall reveals to Ted the real reason he has stayed in Minnesota is because he feels lost without his dad, and does not wish to return to his life.
+Marshall reveals to Ted the real reason he has stayed in Minnesota is because he feels lost without his dad and does not wish to return to his life.
 The two agree to drive back home that night, as flights have been cancelled due to a storm.
 During the drive, Marshall has trouble seeing the road ahead when the image of his late father appears in his back seat, giving him advice on how he drove in such conditions.
 Encouraged by his father's words, Marshall makes it back to New York.
 Lily is later thrilled when Marshall comes home, and the two watch Predator together.
 Meanwhile, Zoey greets Ted at his apartment and shows him her own overnight bag.
 Ted jokingly calls her presumptuous, and the two kiss, thus ending their anxieties about commitment.

 Barney claims that single women will find themselves desperate and easy to hook up with on Desperation Day, the eve of Valentine's Day.
 Robin decides to prove him wrong and hangs out with her female colleagues that night.
 Barney hits on women until he takes interest in one of Robin's colleagues, Nora, who had just arrived.
 Nora privately tells Barney that unlike Robin and her other colleagues, she actually loves Valentine's Day.
 Barney hints that the fact she tries to appear romantic comes across as desperate, and instead begins explaining how to play laser tag.
-The two return to Robin to find her friends have left, as they had gone home with two other guys.
+The two returns to Robin to find her friends have left, as they had gone home with two other guys.
 Nora soon leaves as well, to Barney's disappointment, and Robin points out it is after midnight, and Barney had failed to hook up with a woman on Desperation Day.
 She also claims Barney is beginning to like Nora; though he denies it, Robin later invites Nora to play laser tag with Barney.
 Future Ted states it was the first time Barney had been on a date on Valentine's Day.